About the Journal

 The goal of The Hoosier Science Teacher is to provide science educators in Pre-K-12 classrooms, informal education, home schools, and college classrooms with ideas and resources for teaching science.
 The journal publishes content that may help support effective teaching of science and professional development for science educators.

 Peer Review Process

-The Editor will make an initial review of the submission to determine that it aligns to standards-based science instruction consistent with State and National Standards/Practices.
+The Editors will make an initial review of the submission to determine that it aligns to standards-based science instruction consistent with State and National Standards/Practices.
 After a favorable editor review, the submission will be reviewed by two assigned reviewers who have some level of expertise about the topic.
 The reviewers are expected to complete their review within four weeks.
 Reviewers are identified by the editor and editorial team based on their content expertise related to the journal's mission.

 The Hooser Science Teacher is published bi-annually.